 100% Gluten Free – 100% Safe For Celiacs

 - Gluten Reduced Beers – Originally brewed with gluten, but then *most of it is removed later utilizing an enzyme process.
 Sometimes marketed as “gluten free”, but this is slightly misleading.
+Learn more about the difference here.

 - Gluten Free Beers – Beer that are brewed from 100% gluten free ingredients, suggesting that the gluten content of the brew is zero.